jeremybytes/async-workshop-nov2020/Labs/Lab03/Lab03-Instructions.md

 5. Use the task results to complete the order object.

 Since we awaited a "WhenAll", we know that all of the tasks are complete.
-This means that we can safely access the "Result" property on each to fill in our order.
+This means that we can safely access the "Result" property on each task to fill in our order.

 ```c#
 order = orderDetailsTask.Result;